Calculate Your No Contact Timeline: Free Tool

 I thought so.

-What to Do During No Contact
+What to Do During No Contact?

+No contact isn't about sitting around counting days.
 It's about healing and making yourself stronger so you are ready for what follows.

 Here's what that means:

-So use this time to become someone different.
+So use this time to become that.

 What Happens After No Contact?

 For example, look at what to text after no contact for an idea of what light and casual looks like.
+I also cover whether you should text your ex at all, which wouldn't hurt to check either.

 The goal?